HernanFdez/MQTT_simulator/README.md

 time_stamp  -> UnixTime corresponding to the instant the connection was stablished

-key         -> key (or pre-key at the initial Diffie-Hellman key generation process) used to encrypt/decrypt packets
+key         -> key (or pre-key at the initial Diffie-Hellman key generation process) used to encrypt/decrypt packets (explained later on)

 description -> human readable description of the connection